AdobeDocs/cc-everywhere/src/pages/guides/concepts/design-viewer.md

 #### `callbacks`

 These are the usual callback functions to respond to viewer events.
-In particular, `onPublish` is going to be useful to handle the asset's sharing on Mobile devices.
+In particular, `onPublish` is going to be useful to handle the asset's sharing on Mobile devices, as explained in the [Mobile sharing with the Web Share API](#mobile-sharing-with-the-web-share-api) section.

 - **Type**: [`Callbacks`](../../v4/shared/src/types/callbacks-types/interfaces/callbacks.md)
 - **Default**: `undefined`